-Live plants were the norm back in the sixties when I set up my first aquarium.
+Live plants were the norm back in the days when I set up my first aquarium.
 We've come a long way since then.
 The fish keeper of today can opt for very attractive plastic and silk plants that come close to passing for the real thing.
 So what is the best choice for aquarium plants, real or artificial?
 Even the most experienced fish keepers don't agree.
 Why?
 Because there isn't a right or wrong answer.
-It comes down to a matter of choice
+Ultimately it comes down to being a matter of the preference of the aquarium owner.

 I confess I still have a penchant for live plants.
-Nothing matches the pride one feels in displaying a well crafted aquarium of live plants.
+Nothing matches the pride one feels in showing others your well crafted aquarium of stunning live plants.
 However pride isn't the primary reason I prefer live plants.
 I believe live plants provide a more natural habitat for fish and offer benefits that cannot be duplicated by artificial plants.

 Unlike their plastic counterparts, live plants grow and respire.
 During daylight hours they take in carbon dioxide and give off oxygen, thus contributing to a healthy habitat.
 Keep in mind that at night this process reverses.
 In heavily planted tanks carbon dioxide levels can rise significantly, while the oxygen levels drop off.
-If fish are observed hanging close to the top of the water and gasp for air, it may be necessary to run an airstone at night.
+If fish are observed hanging close to the top of the water and gasp for air, it may be a sign that oxygen levels are dropping too low at night.
+In those cases, it might be necessary to run an airstone at night.

-Live plants harbor bacteria that aid in the breakdown of wastes.
-A well maintained planted aquarium often needs little chemical filtration.
+Live plants also harbor bacteria that aid in the breakdown of wastes.
+A well maintained planted aquarium often needs very little chemical filtration.
 However there is a flip side to the coin.
-If plants decay and the debris is not removed quickly, they can produce waste that is harmful to the fish.
+If plants decay and the debris is not removed quickly, they can produce too much waste, which in turn can be harmful to the fish.
 Further, it is possible for live plants to carry harmful pests such as snails, and parasites that cause disease.

-Plastic is inedible, but live plants can be a tasty meal for your fish.
+Another important factor to consider is that plastic is inedible, but live plants can be a tasty meal for your fish.
 This is especially helpful if keeping fish that are herbivores, as they require frequent feedings.
 Live plants also make the aquarium look appealing, and can inhibit algae growth by reducing nitrates.
 On the downside, plants that are nibbled on extensively can detract from the appearance of the aquarium.
+So choose your plant and fish combinations wisely.

 - Absorbs CO2 (in daylight)